 |Coursework||1000 WORD POLICY BRIEF||30|

 |Coursework||2500 WORD REPORT ANALYSING THE USE OF DATA IN A POLICY DOCUMENT||70|

 The summative assessment for this module consists of:

 Formative assessment and feedback

-- In week 9 workshop time is devoted to a Report Writing Clinic for advice and feedback on any questions the students have regarding the summative assignment;
+- Regular workshops in class will also provide advice and feedback on any questions the students have regarding the summative assignment;

 - To broaden and deepen students understanding of the usefulness of social scientific research

 - To introduce students to ideas about research impact

 - To explore methods of assessing social scientific research